data-mechanics/course-2016-fal-proj/andradej_chojoe/README.md

 		-insects rodents animals - 0.3
 		-trash illegally dump container - 0.75

-For service requests we weighted trash specific requests higher.
-	-weighted by count x scale category of request
-	-scale:
+For service requests, trash specific requests were weighted higher.
+Incidents indirectly associated with excessive trash were weighted lower, such as 'pest infestation'.
+For each location we calculate the weight using count * the scale given below.
 		-illegal dumping - 0.75
 		-improper storage of trash (barrels) - 0.75
 		-mice infestation - residential -> 0.3